 My Symphonic Work & the WTF Journey: "The Shape of Sound" 24 guitar solo Variations

 In 2018, I was comissioned to write a symphonic concerto for acoustic guitar and symphony orchestra.
 A big leap: 45 minutes of music—all from scratch.
 I have been composing since my childhood but this was a new level of storytelling!
-One thing is to compose a catchy melodic jazz theme or to write a song.
-I needed to go deep to write this long manuscript.
+Because it is one thing to compose a "catchy melody" or to write a song to improvise on.
+I needed to go deep to write this 45 min. long manuscript.
 For months, I was consumed—writing, erasing, losing sleep, chasing ideas that vanished at sunrise.
 It was thrilling.
 It was terrifying and wonderfull.
 And I started to notice a pattern in when the ideas would come to me!

 And when the moment finally came to perform it in Moscow —with almost no rehearsal, complex rhythms, orchestral chaos, and cameras rolling—it felt like the whole thing could collapse on live television.
 But it actually came together.
 I’d crossed into new territory.
 The process changed me; I found a new level of discipline, play, and trust.